plumed-tutorials/plumed-tutorials/contribute.md

 The fields you must fill are:

-* __Id:__ please select *"new"* for a new submission, or your ID in case of resubmission/update of an existing lesson
+* __ID:__ please select *"new"* for a new submission, or your ID in case of resubmission/update of an existing lesson
 * __Title:__ the title of your lesson
 * __URL:__ the location of the zipped archive containing your lesson
 * __Keywords:__ keywords describing the lesson